jbarnes850/mlx_json_lora/README.md

 # MLX LoRA Trainer: Professional Model Fine-Tuning on Apple Silicon

-> Transform your Mac into a professional model fine-tuning workstation.
+> Transform your Mac into a powerful AI development workstation.
 Built on Apple's MLX framework and optimized for Metal performance.

 <div align="center">